AnilLG/blog/_posts/2019-07-23-Customer-churn.md

 </p>
 <p style = "text-align: justify">
 We split the dataset to train (80% samples) and test (20% samples).
 We train the model and make predictions.
 With classification_report we calculate precision and recall with actual and predicted values.
 RandomForest model is the best among them on this data with 0.9610 accuracy on training data.
-The GridSearchCV or RandomizedSearchCv method have used to find the best parameter for training model.
+The GridSearchCV or RandomizedSearchCv method used to find the best parameter for training model.
 </p>

 <figure>